OSSI and the Four Seed Freedoms

 Fedco’s Commitment to Transparency

-- Licenses that allow us to produce proprietary seed in exchange for royalties, but forbid using it for selection and breeding purposes.
-These licenses restrict the fourth freedom only.
+- Licenses that allow us to produce proprietary seed in exchange for royalties, but forbid using it for selection and breeding purposes, restricting the fourth freedom.
+Fedco currently offers one such variety, 1318 Silver Slicer cucumber, under license from Cornell.

-- Plant Variety Protection (PVP), a form of limited patent protection that restricts only the second freedom, allowing seed saving for own use or breeding purposes.
+- The Plant Variety Protection Act (PVP), a form of limited patent protection that restricts the freedom to sell or share with others, but allows seed saving for own use or breeding purposes.
+We label all the PVPs in their descriptions.